 8. Paid Traffic

 Clicks can still come cheap on Pinterest.
-PPCs as low as .10 per click can be seen for campaigns that have proper positioning.
-Keep in mind these minimal prices are mainly achieved through popular niches we discussed earlier.
+PPCs as low as .10 per click are real for campaigns with proper positioning.
+If you stay within your micro-niche, that is.

-Compared to other organic traffic options, Pinterest can offer quick results while still providing sufficient volume.
+Compared to other organic traffic options, Pinterest can offer quick results while providing sufficient volume.

 But similar to other social platforms, it will still require dedicated consistency.
 With anything, practice makes perfect, so give it a shot.